 - When pan-frying, don't move the chicken for the first 5 to 7 minutes.
 You can peak at the 5-minute mark.
 But the chicken thighs will usually easily loosen from the pan when sufficiently browned.
 Let them cook longer if they seem to stick to the pan.

 - Use the thickest part of a coconut cream can, if possible.
-Otherwise, shake the can to combine the liquid and creamy parts sufficiently.
+Otherwise, shake the can to sufficiently combine the liquid and creamy parts.

 - Allow the plantain chips to become mushy.
-Check halfway through cooking time to ensure they are well dunked into the sauce.
+Check halfway through cooking time to ensure they are well-dunked in the sauce.

 - Salt: Adjust the amount of salt to taste if you're using very salted plantain chips.